zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ## Missing data

-- under-recognized
+- Under-recognized.
+(Tests get checked for a reason, and more frequently for sick patients.)
-- potentially massive threat to validity
+- Potentially massive threat to validity.
-- there is no one right way, but several wrong ways
+- There is no one right way to handle missing data, but several wrong ways.
-- usually "not my department," and detailed methods are out of scope.
+- Detailed methods are out of scope for this talk.
-- "patient goes out of network" is another form of it
+- "Patient goes out of network" is another form of it (sometimes under-appreciated).

 ## Fidelity: Rich text note example